dylansutterlin/resting_state_hypnosis/README.md

 # 1. Background
-Hypnosis can be used to study the neural correlates of consciousness.
 Hypnosis is defined as an experiential state of focused attention and heightened response to suggestions.
 Hypnotic experience can be assessed in part with the automaticity associated with hypnotic experience, with hypnotic depth and with hypnotizalibility scores.
+Efficiency of hypnosis to modulate pain is well grounded in litterature (see Thompson et al., 2019 for a systematic review).

 For a informative discussion about neural correlates involved in hypnosis and clinical implications, by David Speigel, see [this link](https://www.youtube.com/watch?v=PctD-ki8dCc).